shivannis/xandr-docs-public/xandr-docs/articles/monetize/manage-psp-configurations-in-bulk.md

 **Send template**

-Submit the completed template to your Xandr account team for processing unless otherwise instructed.
+Submit the completed template to your Microsoft Advertising account team for processing unless otherwise instructed.

 ## Add demand partners to existing configurations in bulk